2020/21 at University College Birmingham

 What should I do if I don’t have access to IT equipment or the internet?

-During the current national lockdown, students who do not have IT equipment or space to study at home can use the library at The Link or the computers at Camden House.
+The library at The Link is available for students who do not have IT equipment or space to study at home, while the computers at Camden House will also be available from 8 March.
 (See more information under Other support services below.)

 If you cannot come to campus and do not have access to IT equipment, please contact Student Services and we may be able to help you (email firstname.lastname@example.org or call 0121 232 4069).